Bio-Identical Hormone Therapy | Dr. Sholes-Douglas

-Many women experience perimeopausal symptoms as early as their mid-thirties!
+Many women experience perimenopausal symptoms as early as their mid-thirties!
 Hormone balance can be disrupted by many factors such as poor diet, chronic stress, environmental toxins, and autoimmune conditions, among others.
-Alternatively, hormone balance can be supported by dietary composition, herbs, vitamins, stress management and exercises as well as hormone supplementation when needed.
+Alternatively, hormone balance can be supported by dietary composition, herbs, vitamins, stress management, and exercises as well as hormone supplementation when needed.

-Dr. Sholes-Douglas will assess your individual history, evaluate hormone levels as indicated, and devise a plan to support your body’s ability to self-regulate.
+Dr. Sholes-Douglas is an integrative medicine practitioner based in Tucson.
+She will assess your individual history, evaluate hormone levels as indicated, and devise a plan to support your body’s ability to self-regulate.
 She will use an integrative approach with powerful nutrition, the support of herbs and plant-based supplements, and mind-body exercises and relaxation techniques as the foundation to support and restore balance.
 Hormone supplementation can be added when necessary.
 Our goal is to get you feeling great and back in balance!

 Estrogen refers to a group of female “sex” hormones, produced primarily in the ovaries, and to a lesser extent in the body’s fat cells.
 It is important for adolescent sexual development and for regulating the menstrual cycle.
 Estrogen prepares the uterus for receiving the fertilized egg by stimulating the uterine lining to grow.
 During days 10 – 14 in a woman’s cycle, the uterus is mainly under the influence of estrogen, which begins to climb right before ovulation, which is usually between days seven to fourteen, peaking at ovulation in preparation for a fertilized egg.
 Estrogen also improves skin tone and reduces vaginal dryness.
 There are three main types of estrogen that a woman makes: Estradiol (E2), which accounts for 80% of her estrogen, Estriol (E1), and Estrone (E3), each accounting for 10% of the remaining estrogen.

-Estradiol is the main source of estrogen for women up until the time of the menopause, and is produced by the ovaries.
+Estradiol is the main source of estrogen for women up until the time of menopause and is produced by the ovaries.
 From puberty to around the age of 30, the levels of estradiol reach their highest (average blood levels of 450 to 550 pmol/l).
-After around the age of 30 years the production of estradiol gradually lessens.
-A few years before the menopause, estradiol blood levels are around 200–300 pmol/l.
-After the menopause, however, levels of estradiol fall to around 80 pmol/l.
+After around the age of 30 years, the production of estradiol gradually lessens.
+A few years before menopause, estradiol blood levels are around 200–300 pmol/l.
+After menopause, however, levels of estradiol fall to around 80 pmol/l.

 Each individual hormone follows its own pattern, rising and falling at different points in the cycle, but together they produce a predictable chain of events.
 One egg (out of several hundred thousand in each ovary) becomes ‘ripe’ (mature) and is released from the ovary to begin its journey down the Fallopian tube and into the womb.
 If that egg isn’t fertilized, the levels of estrogen and progesterone produced by the ovary begin to fall.
 Without the supporting action of these hormones, the lining of the womb, which is full of blood, is shed, resulting in a period.